-So far in this course, we've focused on supervised learning, where we assumed we had a set of training examples labeled with the correct output of the algorithm.
-We're going to shift focus now to unsupervised learning, where we don't know the right answer ahead of time.
+Through Lecture 7 we focused on supervised learning, where we assumed we had a set of training examples labeled with the correct output of the algorithm.
+Starting Lecture 8 we shifted focus to unsupervised learning, where we don't know the right answer ahead of time.
 Instead, we have a collection of data, and we want to find interesting patterns in the data.
 Here are some examples: